RedisLabs/redislabs-docs/content/rc/databases/create-database.md

 Flexible and Annual subscriptions let you choose advanced capabilities for each database.

-{{<image filename="images/rc/database-details-redis-module-select-flexible.png" alt="For Flexible and Annual subscriptions, you can select the modules included in your database." width="75%">}}{{< /image >}}
+{{<image filename="images/rc/database-details-redis-module-select-flexible.png" alt="For Flexible and Annual subscriptions, you can select the capabilites included in your database." width="75%">}}{{< /image >}}

 You can select more than one advanced capability for a database, though there are limits:

 - The following advanced capabilities can be combined in Flexible and Annual subscriptions:

-    - RediSearch
+    - Search and query
-    - RedisJSON
+    - JSON
-    - RedisTimeSeries
+    - Time series
-    - RedisBloom
+    - Probabilistic

-- RedisGraph cannot be combined with other capabilities.
+- Graph cannot be combined with other capabilities.

-- When you select RedisJSON, RediSearch is automatically added because the capabilities complement each other.

-    You can remove RediSearch if you prefer.

 You don't have to combine capabilities.
 To remove a selected capability, either clear the checkbox in the menu or select its **Delete** icon.